Information for new guests

 There are a few nice walks to do on the farm:

-Sports at the hostel – There’s a dart board outside the kitchen with a scoreboard and list of dart games and rules.
-Before you enter the forest there is a petanque court, and on the tiles we have set up a badmington court.
+Sports and games at the hostel – There’s a dart board outside the kitchen with a scoreboard and list of dart games and rules.
+We've also got ping pong, badmington and loads of board games in the kitchen.

 Entertainment at the Hostel